April 15, 2021

 If you would like to create your own local mirror to distribute the RPMs to your clients, you can access some repo mirrors via Rsync and FTP.
 A caching proxy or local mirror is something that we recommend for most of our customers, not just for the packages published by the OS vendor (AlmaLinux, in this case), but also for 3rd party application repos or private repositories like we provide for our customers.

-Upon the initial AlmaLinux release, signed repository metadata was not provided.
-With the latest update to the libdnf package, you can set repo_gpgcheck=1 in your DNF configuration to verify the repo metadata via GPG…just be sure to update to libdnf-0.48.0-5.alma (or newer) beforehand!
+Upon the initial AlmaLinux release, signed repository metadata was not provided, but that was corrected in May 2022 with the release of 8.4.
+With the latest update to the libdnf package then, and all later versions of AlmaLinux, you can set repo_gpgcheck=1 in your DNF configuration to verify the repo metadata via GPG.
+Just be sure to update to libdnf-0.48.0-5.alma (or newer) beforehand!

 Who Should Use AlmaLinux?

-Anyone who has switched, or is considering switching, to CentOS Linux 8 and doesn’t want to deal with the extra overhead of switching to CentOS Stream 8 should consider AlmaLinux 8 as a potential candidate for their infrastructure.
+Anyone looking for an enterprise-grade operating system with 10 years of support, an active and engaged community, and who doesn’t want to deal with the extra overhead involved in switching to CentOS Stream should consider AlmaLinux as a potential candidate for their infrastructure.

 AlmaLinux vs. Rocky Linux